icgc-dcc/dcc-docs/docs/submission/guide/overview/submitting-raw-data-ega.md

 </POLICY_SET>
 ```

 * Please note in the above example that submitting centers must populate their own center name in the center_name attribute of the POLICY element.
-Please use your center name as specified in List of Institutions at http://docs.icgc.org/submission/institutions/.
-If your center’s name is incorrect or missing from here, please contact the DCC at dcc-support@icgc.org to have your center’s record added or revised.
+Please use your center name as specified in List of Institutions at <http://docs.icgc.org/submission/institutions/>.
+If your center’s name is incorrect or missing from here, please contact the DCC at <dcc-support@icgc.org> to have your center’s record added or revised.
 * The value of center_name should reflect the submitter’s affiliation and should remain consistent in the metadata XML for all subsequent submissions to EGA.

-#### DATASET and STUDY XML files
+## DATASET and STUDY XML files

-The following examples of DATASET and STUDY xml files are written as per EGA's specifications with key items required for all ICGC submissions populated.
+The following examples of DATASET and STUDY xml files are written as per EGA's specifications with key items required for all ICGC submissions populated with examples.

-##### DATASET XML file
+### DATASET XML file

 ```xml
 <?xml version = '1.0' encoding = 'UTF-8'?>